Resources for Writers and Illustrators

 This is everything I know about good writing style in seven simple rules.

 Picture Book Writing Kit

-This is a one-page handout from David Davis and myself that we use in our writing workshops.
+This is a one-page handout I use in my writing workshops.
 It has the elements of writing a picture book–all put together in this little kit.
 Enjoy!
 Picture Book Writing Kit.